Monkey Hero: Gameplay

 The player's health is measured in peaches.
 When certain tasks are performed, the player can acquire big peaches, which increase overall health.

 In a similar fashion to games in The Legend of Zelda series, the player collects equipment and magical items that allow them to progress past a variety of hazards and obstructions in the game's world.
 These items are often found in "dungeon" areas - contained areas with a specific focus on the particular obstacle that the item allows the player to resolve.

 At the end of each dungeon there is a boss that must be defeated in order to complete the dungeon.

 There are three realms, as underlined in the manual: the Dream Realm, the Nightmare Realm, and the Waking Realm.

 Development

-The game's story and many of the characters were inspired by Chinese legends.
+The game's story and many of the characters were inspired by Chinese legends, in particular the folk tale Monkey.
 Huge anime fans, developers Jeronimo Barrera and Jay Minn hired artists from the comic book industry and gave them a number of anime and kung fu films for reference.

 Technical director Greg Marquez wrote a development tool specifically for the game called MOPA (Map Objects Puzzle Attributes), which enabled designers to snap large 3D objects together using 2D tile representations.

 Blam! had plans to port the game to Microsoft Windows, but these never came to fruition.

-The game is notorious for being one of the few games that has never been able to be emulated properly on PlayStation 1 emulators or on PlayStation 2 due to various programming quirks implemented in development.
+The game's original publisher, BMG Interactive, was closed down, and the publication rights were picked up by Take-Two Interactive.
+The game was released in Japan in May 2000.